0x57Origin/OriginLabs/Labs/Ssh_Hardening.md

 sed -i 's/^#*PermitRootLogin.*/PermitRootLogin yes/' /etc/ssh/sshd_config
 /usr/sbin/sshd

+Explanation:
 sed - stream editor.
 Alpine used sed to find and replace something in a file.
 -i - in place.
 Edit and save it right away without printing it on the screen. s - substitue.
 ^#*PermitRootLogin.* - What to find.
 PermitRootLogin yes -  What to replace it with.

+Breakdown of regex:
+The / is just a divider.
+It separates the three parts of the substitute command: s / find / replace /

+^ = start of line
+#* =  zero or more # characters (the line might be commented out as #PermitRootLogin, or not).
+PermitRootLogin = The actual text
+.* = anything else at the end of the line (like no, or prohibit-password)

 ```